 You might be running the show, but it’s important to put the spotlight on your members and their accomplishments.

 - Highlight member stories in a monthly post.
 Once you’ve had some members complete your content, you can ask them to share their stories with you.
-Then you can utilize these stories in a monthly roundup of member success.
+Then you can use these stories in a monthly roundup of member success.
 This allows other members to congratulate their peers and take notes.

 - Host a member spotlight event.
 This could be a panel pertaining to their success story or even a live interview.
 Or, it could be about what the member does for a living or how they got interested in your group topic.
 Whatever angle you take, it’s a great way to shine a spotlight on members and get the community rallying together.